forgerock-training-courses

 • Implement OAuth 2.0 (OAuth2) based protocols; namely, OAuth2 and OpenID Connect 1.0 (OIDC), to enable low-level devices and mobile applications to make requests that access resources belonging to a subscriber.
 AM can be configured to function as an OIDC client and delegate authentication to social media OIDC providers

-• Demonstrate federation across entities using SAML2 with AM
+• Demonstrate federation across entities using SAML v2.0 (SAML2) with AM

 • Install a new AM instance configured with external directory server data stores as the foundation for an AM cluster